I need to tell you that it’s okay to unbutton those pants.

 On my worst days (back in college and then early on when I moved to California right out of college), waking up was never the problem.

 I could (usually) easily put on suit slacks, jeans or yoga pants.

-By lunch, the demons began pushing against my lower belly, making even subtle movements difficult.
+By lunch, heck, sometimes right after breakfast, the demons began pushing against my lower belly, making even subtle movements difficult.

 But I never unbuttoned my pants.